 Is La Linea worth visiting in winter?

 Yes.
-The weather is mild, hotel prices drop 35 to 50%, the Gibraltar border is much quieter, and the city stays lively.
+The weather is mild, hotel prices typically drop 35 to 50% compared to summer, the Gibraltar border is much quieter, and the city stays lively.
 Winter is arguably the best time for a low-key, affordable visit to this part of southern Spain.

 How cold does La Linea get in winter?